Page 1 : The AMD Radeon Instinct Platform Launch, Key Points Summary

 - The ROCm platform is not only open source, it will support a multitude of standards in addition to MIOpen.

 - The MIOpen deep learning library is open source, and will be available in Q1 2017.

 - The MIOpen deep learning library is optimised for Radeon Instinct, allowing for 3X better performance in machine learning.

-- AMD Radeon Instinct accelerators will be significantly faster than NVIDIA Titan X GPUs based on Maxwell and Pascal.
+- AMD Radeon Instinct accelerators will be significantly faster than NVIDIA Titan X GPUs based on the Maxwell and Pascal architectures.

 In the subsequent pages, we will give you the full low-down on the Radeon Instinct platform, with the following presentations by AMD :